4 Reasons to Cut Bleach From Your Cleaning Routine

 This not only gives your home an older look but also renders some of your appliances completely useless.
 Replacing them is surely not how you want to spend your money in the long run.
 The last thing you want is for the very thing you used to clean your appliances to spoil them.

 People say that bleach doesn’t have an expiry date, and while this is technically true, it does lose its power and intensity after 90 days.
 After a whole year, it becomes completely ineffective.
-You’d have to replace your bleach every 90 days, and this is costly.
+You’d have to replace your it every 90 days, and this is costly.
 Not to mention how much you would be damaging the environment in the process with the excessive wastage of bleach and bottles.

 What can you use instead of bleach?